buildkite/docs/styleguide/STYLE.md

 To use an anchor link where you need to link to an H2-level heading, append the section's name to the main page link, for example:
 `/docs/pipelines/secrets` will contain `/docs/pipelines/secrets#using-a-secrets-storage-service`.

-If you need to create a link to an H3-level heading, start with an H2-level anchor link, add a `-`, and append the full name of the H3-level title to it.
+If you need to create a link to an H3-level heading, start with an H2-level anchor link.
+Such links are generated automatically from the section title, and are viewable in the # that appears when you mouse over the heading.
+Add a `-` to the H2-level anchor link, and append the full name of the H3-level title to it.
 The result will be a long link.
 For example:
 `/docs/pipelines/environment-variables#environment-variable-precedence-job-environment`
 Here the H2-level link for "\#\# Environment variable precedence" is `/docs/pipelines/environment-variables#environment-variable-precedence` and the H3-level link for "\#\#\# Job environment"is appended as `-job-environment`.

 ### Content reuse